suuelee/druber-responsive/README.md

 ## What is my solution?

-📱Responsive design!
+📱Responsive design using media queries!

 ### ❓What is responsive design?

 Responsive design accounts for the size of the user's screen and adjusts the display of content accordingly; this allows for compatability with all devices.

+### ❓Why media queries?

+Media queries will allow me to style elements based on viewport width.

+###

 ## Assumptions COME BACK TO THIS...NOT SURE IF WE NEED
 Although this solution can be widely applied across different languages and frameworks, I have chosen to use vanilla HTML/CSS for the purposes of this demonsration.

 ## Where do we start?
-Before diving into the code, it's crucial to understand that this issue that our team creates an effective plan of attack.
+1. Before diving into the code, it's crucial to understand that this issue impacts *both* developers *and* designers.
+Before diving head first into the code, it's a good idea to work together **to create a separate wireframe** for mobile.
+This will allow the team to collectively work through the structure of the website and establish expectations.

-1. Firstl
-1. Assuming that our DRUBER website has multiple pages, I would first delegate the pages among the developers to ensure full coverage and to avoid overlap.
+2. Once the wireframe has been complete, I would delegate the pages of the website among the developers to ensure full coverage and avoid overlap.
+This will also help us to prevent merge conflicts and to work at a faster pace.
-1. Assuming that the Druber website has multiple pages, I would first delegate pages to the frontend team members to ensure full coverage and avoid duplication
-2. Once I know which page(s) to work on, I would work on the associated styling sheet(s) and use media queries.

-### ❓Why media queries?

-Media queries will allow me to style elements based on viewport width.

-While I could create another stylesheet for different media, I am going to inject media queries directly into the already-existing style sheets for simplicity.
-I would definitely considering separating them out if this website was more complex (for readability).

-## Solution implementation and example
+## Solution Implementation + Example
-To illustrate how I would make this website mobile-compatible, I have created a (*very*) basic (and unattractive) landing page for Druber that is only properly displayed in desktop (1920x1080).
+To illustrate the process of making DRUBER mobile-compatible, I will be using a landing page mock-up as an example.
+Right now, it is only compatible with desktop (1920x1080).
 As shown below, the website becomes extremely unreadable and poorly formatted as the size of the screen narrows.

 <Insert GIF of website>

 ### Where do I start?
+ANOTHER NAME FOR THIS

 First and foremost, I must make sure that there is a "viewport" `<meta>`tag to control the viewport's size and shape: